Trade Regulations

 Taxes

-There are three kinds of taxes and duties imposed on items imported into Canada:
+There are three kinds of taxes and duties imposed on items imported into Canada.

 Tariffs

 Tariffs help protect your business.
-For shipments entering Canada from the United States, the tariff cost is calculated based on the country where a product was manufactured, not where it is purchased.
-USMCA eliminated tariffs on all Canadian-purchased goods manufactured in the U.S. Still, if a product includes components that were made outside of the United States — like China, for example — then the Canadian customer has to pay tariffs on those components.
+For shipments entering Canada from the U.S., the tariff cost depends on the country of origin, not where the consumer purchased itThe USMCA eliminated tariffs on all Canadian-purchased goods manufactured in the U.S. However, if a product includes components made outside the United States, the Canadian customer must pay tariffs on those components.

 Prohibited and Restricted Items